 What is Observability: What Every Developer Should Know

-The ability to always inquire what a system does goes beyond trying to figure out if a particular functionality is operational or not.
-Rather, determine what specific functions are being carried out by the software, pinpoint potential bottlenecks, and search for solutions to these impediments.
+The ability to always know what a system does goes beyond trying to figure out if a particular functionality is operational or not.
+Having observability will enable you to determine what specific functions are being carried out by the software, pinpoint potential bottlenecks, and search for solutions to these impediments.

 As a substitute to monitoring – which merges a collection of metrics and logs about a system that informs whether a system works or not, it is almost impossible to practice monitoring before observability in every complex system.